-Former President Rodrigo Dutarte has touted on several occasions that he was homosexual but was ‘cured’, ‘renounced’ it and ‘became a man again’.
-Dutarte has often called political opponents gay, such as in 2016 when he called the American ambassador to his country a “gay…son of a whore.”
+Former President Rodrigo Duterte has touted on several occasions that he was homosexual but was ‘cured’, ‘renounced’ it and ‘became a man again’.
+Duterte has often called political opponents gay, such as in 2016 when he called the American ambassador to his country a “gay…son of a whore.”

 Home Deputy Speaker and Christian leader, Eddie Villanueva, praised the court’s decision.